nlci/Roman_Lite2Devanagari/README.md

-# Roman_Lite2Devanagari
+# Latin to Devanagari (Lite Edition)
-Transliterate a limited set of Roman Alphabet into Devanagari
+Transliterate a limited set of Latin alphabets into Devanagari